 Once you’ve identified your leak either by a low fluid level or visual inspection, the next question is: How much will this cost to fix?
 If you let your transmission operate with a low fluid level, it will cause it to start shifting hard, but eventually will cause permanent damage and could cost thousands to replace.

 How to fix a transmission leak and avoid high transmission leak repair costs

+If you’ve ever had to learn the hard way just how much it costs to fix a transmission leak you’re well aware for the need to avoid that expense again.
 The best way to prevent these high transmission repair costs, and avoid having to add transmission fluid every few days to your vehicle is to use BlueDevil Transmission Sealer.
 BlueDevil Transmission sealer is added directly to your automatic transmission with no need to do a fluid change.
 Just add BlueDevil Transmission Sealer and it will work as you drive to seal your leak.
 As you drive, Transmission Sealer will be absorbed into the worn out seals and gaskets in your transmission restoring them to their original size and sealing properties.